dsmbgu8/LINCR/README.md

 ## Algorithm summary

-Calculates the continuum-removed signature for a given spectrum.
+Calculates the continuum-removed signature of a hyperspectral spectrum (see e.g., http://speclab.cr.usgs.gov/PAPERS/tetracorder/, Figure 1A).
 We first locate the concave inflection points in the spectrum and connect them via straight line segments, forming the initial approximation to the continuum.
 Next we locate the bands for which this piecewise